 Now look for the footpath sign and stile on your right, which is just before the bridge over the River Gadder, and immediately adjacent to the Anglian Water Sewage works.
 Cross the stile, and walk straight across the meadow ahead, heading towards the right-hand corner of the field and another stile.
 Pig slurry may be on the ground in this field so tread carefully.

-Keeping to the right of the field and left of the hedge-line, after 100yds or so another stile will be reached leading to a small path which exits onto a small section of a lane.
+Keeping to the right of the field and left of the hedge-line, after 100yd (90m) or so another stile will be reached leading to a small path which exits onto a small section of a lane.
 Turn left and make your way back to your car.
-While you are here make sure to visit Oxburgh Hall, owned by the National Trust and home to the Bedingfield family since the 15th century.
+While you are here make sure to visit Oxburgh Hall, owned by us and home to the Bedingfield family since the 15th century.

 Learn about the Bedingfield family's Catholic history, look out for the secret priest's hole and the astonishing needlework by Mary Queen of Scots.
 If you have a head for heights and can cope with the spiral staircase, then don't miss the panoramic views from the Tudor gatehouse roof.

 Nr.
 Bedingfield Arms Public House, grid ref: TF744014